All Episodes

 Again, it never changed Putin's calculus.

-And the reason why is because Ukraine is an existential threat to Russia, not because of Ukraine's military prowess or anything of the sort.
+And the reason why is because Ukraine is an existential threat to Russia.

-And Putin knows that if liberty and freedom and democracy made their way to his own country from a neighboring state like Ukraine, uh, then his regime is over.
+And Putin knows that if liberty and freedom and democracy made their way to his own country from a neighboring state like Ukraine, then his regime is over.

 So how far is this?

-What thing to watch for?
+One thing to watch for.

-Russia now for their hydrocarbon increasingly is going to lead to China.
+Russia now, for their hydrocarbon, increasingly is going to lead to China.

-Well, I think that's already happened, and I think that you're gonna see a situation where great we'll support your territorial ambitions, but you're gonna support ours when we take over Taiwan.
+And I think that you're going to see a situation where Great will support your territorial ambitions, but you're going to support ours when we take over Taiwan.

-Fair analysis.
+Fair analysis?

-Let me ask you, Rebecca.
+Let me ask you, Rebecca, you wrote this book, Putin's Playbook.

 You understand Putin's mind.